Elimination or Novel Ingredient Diets

 Once the pet is doing well on the complete and balanced diet from the end of Stage II, we can consider challenging the pet with the previous diet to see if it triggers a response.
 This is the only way to determine whether the previous diet was truly an allergic trigger.

 However, many owners are not willing to try this stage as they are not willing to risk possible symptom flareups.
 If you do not feel comfortable challenging the pet’s previous diet, we do not have to do so.

 At this stage, we can also try to introduce other previously eaten foods (either part or not part of the previous diet) to see if any of the foods trigger a response.
 Using this process, we can build a list of “safe” foods for the pet in order to add more variety to the pet’s diet.

-Elimination Diets begin at $150.
-This essentially covers Steps 1-2, which include testing novel based ingredients and recipe adjustments to create a complete and balanced recipe at the end of the process.
+Elimination Diets begin at $250.
+This covers Stages 1-2, which include testing novel based ingredients and recipe adjustments to create a complete and balanced recipe at the end of the process.

 At the end of Stage 2, I give each client specific instructions for managing Stage 3 (food challenge).
 If you’d like to create a new recipe based on the safe foods you’ve discovered from Stage 3, this would be considered a new (proactive) recipe.